joaopsys/NowStreaming/README.md

 - Fixed notifications being sent more than once for the same stream
 - More game icons :D
 - Added hidden easter egg
+- Stream title now shows when you mouse hover an online streamer

 0.5:
 - Minor bug fixes